jdennes/omniauth-createsend/README.md

 ## Contributing
 1. Fork the repository
-2. Make your changes, including tests for your changes.
+2. Make your changes, including tests for your changes which maintain [coverage][coveralls].
 3. Ensure that the build passes, by running `bundle exec rake` (CI runs on: `2.0.0`, `1.9.3`, `1.9.2`, `1.8.7`, and `ree`)
 4. It should go without saying, but do not increment the version number in your commits.
 5. Submit a pull request.